xuezheyoushi/test_maker/PythonBasics.md

 The execution of this program is:
 * `a` is assigned to be a list of course names
 * Iteration 0: course = "Math", the program prints "Math 101"
-* Iteration 1: course = "Math", the program prints "Physics 101"
+* Iteration 1: course = "Physics", the program prints "Physics 101"
-* Iteration 2: course = "Math", the program prints "Chemistry 101"
+* Iteration 2: course = "Chemistry", the program prints "Chemistry 101"
-* Iteration 3: course = "Math", the program prints "Biology 101"
+* Iteration 3: course = "Biology", the program prints "Biology 101"
 * The program prints "done"

 So the following is printed: